 Today, I read an awesome blog post, What We Have Here… Is A Failure To Communicate by The ImpatientCajun.
 Being a Southwest Louisiana girl, living in Japan, I understand the bad news part oh too well.

 I have not lived in Louisiana in over 10 years.
 I was born and rise in Louisiana, but I somehow missed out when the accents were handed out.
 I do not have the beautiful, sometimes hard to understand Southwest Louisiana accents that my family and friends have.
 Living in Japan, Cajun French is something of the past, as I learn Japanese words and phrases.
 But after reading The Impatient Cajun’s post this morning, I just wanted to say some words.
 Boude pronounces (boo-day) being one of them.
 I haven’t heard that in so long, maybe since I was a teen.
 Southwest Louisiana is a beautiful place, I will write a post on the area later on.
 Her post, made me think about the language, food, and people of Cajun Country, as it is sometimes referred to.

 According to Wikipedia “Cajuns (French: les Cadiens or les Acadiens) are an ethnic group mainly living in the U.S. state of Louisiana, consisting of the descendants of Acadian exiles (French-speakers from Acadia in what are now the Maritimes).
 Today, the Cajuns make up a significant portion of south Louisiana’s population, and have exerted an enormous impact on the state’s culture.”

-TheImpatient Cajun gave me a walk down memory lane and made me want to in search for catfish to have a fish fry.
-May just have to go my local market York Mart and get fish and make an Cajun Asian fish fry.
+TheImpatient Cajun gave me a walk down memory lane and made me want to go in search for catfish to have a fish fry.
+May just have to go my local market York Mart and get fish and make a Cajun Asian fish fry.